iamdanielgreen/we-ll_build_a_ladder/process/blog.md

 On a train this morning, I brought this topic up again.
 Because, increasingly, the words "*maybe the timer has to go*" have been circling around my brain.
 In talking about this, I outlined the points above.
 I talked about what the game wants to *be*, and who it might be *for*, and whether the time pressure really serves the greater point here.
 I genuinely don't know the answer to this.
 Which all told means I probably should test both scenarios and see which feels better.

 But for now, I'm going to quickly work on the prototype level I was supposed to be working on before I started writing this.

+## A note about notes - 03/10/2025, 17:41

+Contained within several tabs in my copy of Notepad is a text file called "working _notes_20250904.txt".
+Within this document are notes I've taken between September 7-22 whilst working on the final stages of *We'll Build A Ladder* as I got the game's exhibition build into shape.

+For most of the process of making this game, I was proud of myself for the level to which I was able to maintain my documentation process: keeping track of things I'd done on any given day, and then making the occasional sidenote on why I'd made a particular decision.
+[It wasn't the refined process I had in mind](https://www.materializing.design/mdm), but it was a process that was working for me.
+And this was the greater prize, right?
+Well, yes, until at some point around the 9th of September when all of this went out the door.
+At this time, it's clear with the benefit of hindsight that Past Me was feeling the pressure of a looming deadline.

+Looking back even three weeks later, between spelling mistakes and syntactical weirdness, there are all-caps messages to myself such as "NOT THAT IT MATTERS" ("IT" being a tweak to an animation on the GrowLeft character in the level "We'll Grow Together") or "IT'S A LOW PRIORITY" (in this case, referring to a tweak on *how* an animation triggers on the GrowRight character).
+At some point on the 11th of September, there's just a straight-up block of pseudocode that I was trying to work through whilst prototyping a new level the day before the showcase opened.
+This was definitely A Choice.
+It did not pay off.

+Since the final submission of the project, and its associated paper roughly a week later, I have been diligently telling myself that I will go back and tidy these notes.
+Once this happened I could make a *final* commit, and put a pin on the game as it stood at the time of the showcase.
+Then I could go back and work on it further.
+But there's been all kinds of excuses to not do this - like getting a cold, or starting a new job, or losing a week of my life to Silksong.
+And all of these are necessary, and maybe even valid after the completion of A Big Thing.
+But after realising earlier this week that I was prioritising updating my LinkedIn profile rather than work through these notes, I had to admit that maybe *I just didn't want to*.

+Whether this lack of motivation was a result of being unwilling to deal with not having a rolling deadline over my head, or some other anxiety over now needing this project to be entirely-self driven, I'm not quite sure.
+A more resonant thought lies in general unease over how hot the project came in, and how much I had to cut in order to make the showcase build exist.
+I am self-aware enough to know that these notes (and, by extension, entries like this), are conversations with myself.
+What occurs to me whilst reading back those notes is just how tired those two people are.

+In the midst of trying to make ground, seeing time lost on features or entire levels that didn't work out stings a little.
+Not enough to be actually embarrassed by this, but enough to want to warn my past-self about the dangers of avoiding clearly-marked tangents that didn't serve the final product.
+And now I sit here getting extremely self-referential, whilst another time skip has occurred.

+It's been three weeks.
+While I'd like to properly post-mortem the point at which *We'll Build A Ladder* currently exists, I think that come later.
+But if I otherwise don't say it; I'm pleased with how the game turned out, I was very happy with the reaction to it, and I even look forward to working on it further.
+Right now, I've run out of reasons to avoid going through the notes.

+## A note about a note about notes - 27/10/2025, 18:09

+I have just now finished working through the notes.
+I am now about to make the commit, then I'm going to make a salad.
+But I now have a framework to keep going, and I look forward to finally getting to this (hopefully) later this week.